 No problem, we get it - read the entire transcript of the episode below.

-Will Nowak: Today's episode is all about tooling and best practices in data science pipeline.
+Will Nowak: Today's episode is all about tooling and best practices in data science pipelines.
 So before we get into all that nitty gritty, I think we should talk about what even is a data science pipeline.
 It's this concept of a linear workflow in your data science practice.
 So what do I mean by that?
 I think lots of times individuals who think about data science or AI or analytics, are viewing it as a single author, developer or data scientist, working on a single dataset, doing a single analysis a single time.
 So all bury one-offs.
 And so, so often that's not the case, right?
 An organization's data changes, but we want to some extent, to glean the benefits from these analysis again and again over time.

 So what do we do?
 How do we operationalize that?
 And we do it with this concept of a data pipeline where data comes in, that data might change, but the transformations, the analysis, the machine learning model training sessions, these sorts of processes that are a part of the pipeline, they remain the same.
 And so again, you could think about water flowing through a pipe, we have data flowing through this pipeline.
 So we'll talk about some of the tools that people use for that today.
 But I was wondering, first of all, am I even right on my definition of a data science pipeline?